 Angular CLI Upgrade Errors and Fixes

-While upgrading Angular CLI, you may end up getting an error like the following when you hit the following command to check the angular version.
+While upgrading Angular CLI, you may get an error like when you hit the following command to check the angular version.

 ng version --v